Glen Eira College

 Glen Eira College (GEC) is a co-educational, public secondary school located in Caulfield East, Victoria, Australia.
-It is situated on Booran road and backs on to Caulfield Racecourse Reserve.
+It is situated on Booran Road and backs on to Caulfield Racecourse Reserve.

 The current Booran Road school was originally Caulfield High School, which opened in 1962.
-Glen Eira College is a merger of Caulfield High School, Prahran High School, Caulfield Technical School, Murrumbeena High School and other state schools.
+Glen Eira College was formed through a merger of Caulfield High School, Prahran High School, Caulfield Technical School, Murrumbeena High School and other state schools.

-In 2021, GEC was named The Age Schools that Excel winner among government schools in Melbourne’s south.
+In 2021, GEC was named The Age "Schools that Excel" winner among government schools in Melbourne’s south.

-Curriculum and Programs
+Curriculum and programs

 Glen Eira College students study towards the Victorian Certificate of Education (VCE), the main secondary student assessment program in Victoria which ranks students with an Australian Tertiary Admission Rank (ATAR) for university entrance purposes.
 Practical VCAL subjects can also be combined in subject choices.

 The college had a VCE median score of 31 in 2020, 2021 and 2022.